The entire book appears at this link with chapters added after appearing online:

 distant shore, and brushes back.

-Wave follows wave.
-His brain floods over the sea wall.
+Wave follows wave, floods over the sea wall.
 Each

 thought so exquisite in passing instantly seems past